 Month 2, Day 6, Saturday 4:15 p.m.

-The team of enforcers doing their best to stand at attention in front of Oliver consisted of fifty percent new hires, all as green as the antlers that now graced their jackets like a badge.
+The team of enforcers currently doing their best to stand at attention in front of Oliver was comprised of fifty percent new hires, all as green as the antlers that now graced their jackets like a badge.
 He sighed, spinning on his heels.
 “Mr. Gerard, if you would take command of this operation?”

 The second of his two lead enforcers nodded, slipping on a pair of leather gloves and grabbing some battle equipment off the rack on the wall.